lallaria/MultiworldGG/worlds/stardew_valley/docs/setup_en.md

 The Server text box needs to have both the address and the port, and your slotname is the name specified in your yaml

-`archipelago.gg:38281`
+`multiworld.gg:38281`

 `StardewPlayer`

 The password is optional.

-Your game will connect automatically to Archipelago, and reconnect automatically when loading the save, later.
+Your game will connect automatically to MultiworldGG, and reconnect automatically when loading the save, later.

 You will never need to enter this information again for this character, unless your room changes its ip or port.
 If the room's ip or port **does** change, you can follow these instructions to modify the connection information of your save file
 - Launch modded Stardew Valley
 - While **on the main menu** of the game, enter the follow command **in the SMAPI console**:
 - `connect_override ip:port slot password`
-- Example: `connect_override archipelago.gg:38281 StardewPlayer`
+- Example: `connect_override multiworld.gg:38281 StardewPlayer`
 - Load your save game.
 The new connection information will be used, instead of the saved one
 - Play a full day, sleep, and save the game.
 This connection information will overwrite the previous one and become permanent.